LDNGuide

 photo credit: Aleksandra Boruch

 There’s a reason why your local high street has more Greggs’ than banks, and it has less to do with online banking than it does Britain’s love for pastries.
 Nothing quite beats the feeling of walking into a bakery.
 The air smells like the inside of a croissant and no one will judge you for staring into the display case of pretty pastries like a cat watching a goldfish bowl.
-Fortunately, London has plenty of bakeries to choose from, whether you’re on the search for a cheesy Lebanese flatbread or a classic raspberry-filled doughnut.
+Fortunately, London has plenty of bakeries to choose from, whether you’re looking for a cheesy Lebanese flatbread or a classic raspberry jam-filled doughnut.
 Here are our favourites.

 THE SPOTS